cfpb/design-system/docs/pages/atomic-components.md

 use_cases: >-
   This framework is intended to be used in conjunction with adherence to Atomic Design principles.
 It helps provide a uniform way to build Atomic components using HTML, CSS, and JavaScript.

-  An example use case in building a Molecule is as follows:
+  Atomic prefixing standards for atoms, molecules, and organisms are covered in greater detail in [cfgov-refresh documentation](https://cfpb.github.io/cfgov-refresh/atomic-structure/).

-  Molecules are prefixed with “m-” in CSS, JavaScript, and HTML files.
+  An example use case in building a Molecule: molecules are prefixed with “m-” in CSS, JavaScript, and HTML files, as demonstrated below.

   #### HTML: